Sequential Bayesian Neural Subnetwork Ensembles: Related Work

 \section{Related Work}

 \textbf{Ensembles of neural networks:} Ensembling techniques in the context of neural networks are increasingly being adopted in the literature due to their potential to improve accuracy, robustness, and quantify uncertainty.
 The most simple and widely used approach is Monte Carlo dropout, which is based on Bernoulli noise~\cite{gal2016dropout} and deactivates certain units during training and testing.
 This, along with techniques such as DropConnect~\cite{wan2013regularization}, Swapout~\cite{singh2016swapout} are referred to as``implicit" ensembles as model ensembling is happening internally in a single model.
-Although they are efficient, the gain in accuracy and robustness is limited and they are mainly used in the context of deterministic models.
-Although most recent approaches have targeted parallel ensembling techniques, few approaches such as BatchEnsemble~\cite{wen2020batchensemble} appealed to parameter efficiency by decomposing ensemble members into a product of a shared matrix and a rank-one matrix, and using the latter for ensembling and MIMO~\cite{MIMO} which discovers subnetworks from a larger network via multi-input multi-output configuration.
-In the context of Bayesian neural network ensembles,~\cite{RANK-1-BNN} proposed a rank-1 parameterization of BNNs, where each weight matrix involves only a distribution on a rank-1 subspace and uses mixture approximate posteriors to capture multiple modes.
+Although they are efficient, the gain in accuracy and robustness is limited, and they are mainly used in the context of deterministic models.
+Although most recent approaches have targeted parallel ensembling techniques, few approaches such as BatchEnsemble~\cite{Wen2020BatchEnsemble} appealed to parameter efficiency by decomposing ensemble members into a product of a shared matrix and a rank-one matrix, and using the latter for ensembling and MIMO~\cite{MIMO} which discovers subnetworks from a larger network via multi-input multi-output configuration.
+In the context of Bayesian neural network ensembles,~\cite{RANK-1-BNN} proposed a rank-1 parameterization of BNNs, where each weight matrix involves only a distribution on a rank-1 subspace and uses mixture approximate posteriors to capture multiple modes. \cite{premchandarunified} employ weight space ensembling with distribution learning of architectures for improved robustness.